 All assignment submissions to be on Turnitin.
-Once approved digital submission (as suggested by the teacher) or printed work should be handed in plastic sleeves.
+Once approved, digital submission (as suggested by the teacher) or printed work should be handed in plastic sleeves.
 Please ensure that you have proof read your work, checking spelling, punctuation and grammar before handing in.
 Work should be presented in a format suitable for the document type being assessed.
 Reports should generally be in size 12 font.

-When Can You Expect Your Marked Work to be Returned?
+When You Can Expect Your Marked Work to be Returned

-In most cases, you should have your marked assignments returned within two working weeks.
+In most cases you should have your marked assignments returned within 2 working weeks.

-What to do if you disagree with your grade?
+What to do if You Disagree with Your Grade

 A selection of student work is cross-marked by other assessors.
 This is done so that we can ensure your work is marked accurately and consistently.
-However, should you have a genuine cause to query your grade, you should ask your assessor to have it cross-marked?
-Work from all students is assessed by a standards verifier from Edexcel at the end of your course allowing another opportunity to ensure your work is marked accurately and consistently.
+However, should you have a genuine cause to query your grade, you should ask your assessor to have it cross-marked.
+Work from all students is assessed by a Standard Verifier from Edexcel at the end of the course, allowing another opportunity to ensure your work is marked accurately and consistently.